 Sustainability has always been at the heart of Goodwill’s work and mission.
-Goodwill’s network of organizations helps support services for millions of people annually, and delivers positive social and environmental outcomes for the global community.
+Goodwill organizations help communities extend the life of usable items, lessen the amount of material sent to landfills, and decrease reliance on the extraction and production of virgin materials.
+Goodwill’s network of organizations help support services for millions of people annually, and delivers positive social and environmental outcomes for the global community.
 As a key player in the modern reuse economy, our operational model relies on systems to reuse and recycle secondhand material.

 Goodwill GR Impact

-In 2019, we moved over 12 million lbs into salvage/recycling markets.
+In 2021, we moved over 12 million lbs. into salvage/recycling markets.

-• Nearly 70 million barrels of oil are used each year to make polyester.
+Nearly 70 million barrels of oil are used each year to make polyester.
 However, polyester takes more than 200 years to decompose.
+Forbes/Zady

 The Environmental Protection Agency estimates that the average person throws away 81 pounds of clothing per year.
 That adds up to 3.8 billion pounds of unnecessary waste added to our landfills.
 EPA